Academic Advising FAQs

 How do I know which math class to take?

 The first math class you take at Harper College is determined by your ACT score or by your score on the ALEKS Placement Test administered in the Assessment and Testing Center.
 Testing is available on a walk-in basis.
 If you have transfer credit from another school in college level math, you can bring your transcript to the Testing Office for a waiver of the test.
 Different majors require different kinds of math.
 The math class you take also depends on which school (or schools) to which you would like to transfer.
-See a counselor or call one of the offices listed above.
-Sometimes this question can be answered over the phone.
+Log into your My Harper Portal to find your assigned advisor or recommended advising location's contact information to schedule an appointment to discuss your math options.

 How do I know which courses transfer?